-Just as the world is finally wrapping their heads around The Irishman, Martin Scorsese’s next ambitious project has reportedly begun production.
+Just as the world is finally wrapping their heads around The Irishman, Martin Scorsese’s next ambitious project has reportedly in development.

 With two longtime Scorsese collaborators currently attached to star, Leonardo DiCaprio and Robert De Niro, the film in question will be an adaptation of the hit 2017 book, ‘Killers of the Flower Moon’.
 The book captivated so much attention that it was subject to a US$5 million bidding war for the screen rights alone.